What is The Rising Compass?

 How the Compass Works

-Each day, the top 20 songs from the Spotify Top 50 USA chart are classified.
+Each day, the top 20 songs from the Spotify Top 50 USA chart are calibrated.
 The compass reading is a weighted average — songs ranked higher on the chart carry more weight because they reach more people.
 Position #1 has 20x the weight of position #20.

 The result is a single compass degree that reflects the aggregate direction of what popular music is saying today.
 The further from center (90°), the stronger the signal — above 90° trends negative, below 90° trends positive.